 Where there are only sufficient places available for some, but not all, applicants within a particular criterion priority will be given to children living closest to the school determined by the shortest distance, as defined above.

-In the event that more than one child has an equal right to an available place the place will be offered based on random allocation.
+In the event that more than one child has an equal right to an available place, the place will be offered based on random allocation.

 Parents/carers have two weeks to respond to an offer of a school place.
 If an acceptance is not received it may be assumed that a place is no longer required and the offer may be withdrawn.